 Dataset and Catalogue file and/or folder names should be such as to avoid inadvertent overwriting of files.

-Digital signatures for Exchange Sets conforming to Edition 1.1.0 of S-104 may be dummy values (values that conform to the format requirements but are not actual signatures).
-Proper digital signatures will be mandatory when S-104 reaches Readiness Level 3 (cf. S-97 Edition 1.1.0, clause A-5).
+Digital signatures are required for Exchange Sets and datasets intended for navigation on ECDIS.
+All resources included within an Echange Set intended for navigation, including support files and catalogues, must be signed (S-100 Part 17).

-It is not necessary for an Exchange Set to contain more than one build of a Feature or Portrayal Catalogue for the same version of a Product Specification.
-For example, an Exchange Set will not contain both 104_1_1_0_FC/20210630/ and 104_1_1_0_FC/20220101/ folders for Edition 1.1.0 Feature Catalogues.
-The presence of both in Figure 11-2 is only for illustrative purposes.
+It is not necessary for an Exchange Set to contain more than one build of a Feature Catalogue for the same version of a Product Specification.

 Inclusion of the dictionary of enumerations in any particular Exchange Set is optional, since it will be the same for all datasets from all Producers.
-For similar reasons, inclusion of the Feature Catalogue and Portrayal Catalogue in any particular Exchange Set is optional.
-Producers may distribute dummy Exchange Sets containing only the Feature Catalogue, Portrayal Catalogue, and enumerations dictionary, when any of them is updated or when a new version of the Product Specification is released.
+For similar reasons, inclusion of the Feature Catalogue in any particular Exchange Set is optional.
+Producers may distribute dummy Exchange Sets containing only the Feature Catalogue and enumerations dictionary, when any of them is updated or when a new version of the Product Specification is released.
 Validation checks should ensure that these files are present on the system if they are not included in any particular Exchange Set.